VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 Minimum ilvl: i340
 Maximum ilvl: i345
 Maxsubstat ilvl: i418 (if you use a Bozjan relic weapon, the substats are capped to 280, 200 and 80 for a paladin sword and shield)
-DPS Requirement: non existant KEKW
+DPS Requirement: non existent KEKW
 Loot:*

 + *Token: Dreadwyrm Totem (1 token for an Ultimate Dreadwyrm weapon)*

-*Notes: Only one pot can be used on the last phase so use it during the raid buff window for maximum efficency.
+*Notes: Only one pot can be used on the last phase so use it during the raid buff window for maximum efficiency.
 Adjust to your group.*

 ___
 <h1><a id='Phase1-Twintania'>Twintania</a></h1>